XcodesOrg/XcodesApp/README.md

 ## Features

 - List all available Xcode versions from [Xcode Releases'](https://xcodereleases.com) data or the Apple Developer website.
-- Install any Xcode version, fully automated from start to finish.
+- Install any Xcode version, **fully automated** from start to finish.
 Xcodes uses [`aria2`](https://aria2.github.io), which uses up to 16 connections to download 3-5x faster than URLSession.
-- Automatically install new releases!
+- Automatically resumes installs if network errors.
+- Apple ID required to download Xcode versions.
 - Just click a button to make a version active with `xcode-select`.
 - View release notes, OS compatibility, included SDKs and compilers from [Xcode Releases](https://xcodereleases.com).
 - Dark/Light Mode supported